wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/optimize-model-power-bi/includes/7-lab.md

 1. In the **Fields** pane, notice the following:

-	-   Columns, hierarchies and their levels are fields, which can be used to configure report visuals
+	-   Columns, hierarchies, and their levels are fields, which can be used to configure report visuals

 	-   Only fields relevant to report authoring are visible